sachindaksh01/DataAnalytics/Numpy/module 5 .md

 * **Axis-based operations** allow row-wise and column-wise analysis, very useful in structured datasets.

 👉 These mathematical and statistical tools are the **foundation of data analytics**.
 They help analysts clean, transform, summarize, and interpret datasets efficiently.

----

-Would you like me to now prepare a **20-question practice set with real-world scenarios** (like I did for Module 4) so your students can apply these mathematical and statistical functions directly?